LLNL/units/README.md

 -   also available are copy constructor and copy assignments
 -   `<unit> inv()`  generate a new unit containing the inverse unit  `m.inv()= 1/m`
 -   `<unit> pow(int power)` take a unit to power(NOTE: beware of limits on power representations of some units,  things will always wrap so it is defined but may not produce what you expect).  `power` can be negative.
--   `<unit> root(int power)`  non constexpr, take the root of a unit,  produces `error` unit if the root is not well defined.  power can be negative.
 -   `bool is_exactly_the_same(<unit>)` compare two units and check for exact equivalence in both the unit_data and the multiplier, NOTE: this uses double equality
 -   `bool has_same_base(<unit>|<unit_data>)`  check if the <unit_data> is the same
 -   `equivalent_non_counting(<unit>|<unit_data>)`   check if the units are equivalent ignoring the counting bases